john-cd/rust_howto/src/index.md

 Key crates are identified by cross-referencing (i) [`blessed.rs`][blessed-rs-website]{{hi:blessed.rs}}⮳ and similar resources, (ii) most downloaded crates (overall and per category) in [`crates.io`][crates.io-website]{{hi:crates.io}}⮳, and (iii) high-quality crates per [`lib.rs`][lib-rs]{{hi:lib.rs}}⮳ [statistics][lib-rs-stats]⮳.

-The selection process is necessarily opionated.
+The selection process is necessarily opinionated.
 Feel free to offer suggestions (or submit a PR), if the author missed an important, widely used crate.

 ## What other books should I consult?